Novig Promo Code WTOP: Claim $100 Bonus for NBA, CBB Predictions This Weekend - WTOP News

 - Download the App: Search for and download the Novig app on your mobile device.

-- Create an Account: Register by providing your standard personal information.
-You will also need to submit proof of identification to securely verify your account.
+- Create Your Account: Register by entering your standard personal information to set up your new profile.

+- Verify Your Identity: Provide a valid proof of identification to ensure your account is secure and verified.

-- Use the Promo Code: During the registration process, ensure you enter the promo code WTOP to lock in your exclusive offer.
+- Enter the Promo Code: Be sure to use promo code WTOP during the registration process to lock in your bonus.

 - Fund Your Account: Make a first-time deposit into your new Novig wallet.

-- Place Your Order: Place an order on the platform to instantly receive a 10% discount on your trade.
-This discount can save you as much as $100!
+- Place an Order: Submit your first trade to automatically apply a 10% discount, which can save you as much as $100.

-As an added bonus, this offer also comes equipped with Novig Coins.
-These coins serve as a virtual currency on the platform, allowing you to explore and play in Novig’s free mode.
-Download the app, enter promo code WTOP, and take advantage of this discount today!
+In addition to the order discount, this activation offer also rewards you with Novig Coins.
+Novig Coins serve as a virtual currency that can be used exclusively in free mode, allowing you to test your prediction strategies and explore the app risk-free while watching the Lakers and Nuggets battle it out.